Tour of Oscos

 - Return by Train Return by Train: No

-The route visits the three most important towns, council capitals, of the so-called "Three Oscos", Santalla (Santa Eulalia de Oscos), Samartín (San Martín de Oscos) and Vilanova (Villanueva de Oscos), and proposes an alternative route that offers the opportunity to visit some lesser-known villages and valleys of great beauty and tranquillity.
+The route takes in the three most important towns – the council capitals – of the so-called “Tres Oscos”: Santalla (Santa Eulalia de Oscos), Samartín (San Martín de Oscos) and Vilanova (Villanueva de Oscos), and offers an alternative route providing the opportunity to visit some lesser-known hamlets and valleys of great beauty and tranquillity.